What’s AgentScope 2.0?¶

 The bottom layer has been redesigned.
 Messages, events, and the extension model are now smaller, more orthogonal, and more pleasant to work with — and HITL plus event streaming are no longer add-ons grafted on top, they are part of how the framework runs.

-Every step the agent takes — model call, text delta, tool execution, tool result — surfaces as a typed event on a single stream.
-Subscribe once and your UI follows along in real time.
+Every step — model call, text delta, tool execution, tool result — surfaces as a typed event on one stream.
+Subscribe once; your UI follows in real time.

-Text, files, images, audio, video, model thinking, tool results — all carried by one ContentBlock shape.
-Role-strict construction catches malformed messages at build time, not runtime.
+Text, files, images, audio, video, thinking, tool results — all one ContentBlock shape.
+Role-strict construction catches malformed messages at build time.

-Five well-defined stages (onAgent / onReasoning / onActing / onModelCall / onSystemPrompt) replace v1’s loose hook list.
-Each concern stays in its own layer, and pieces compose cleanly.
+Five stages (onAgent / onReasoning / onActing / onModelCall / onSystemPrompt) replace v1’s loose hooks.
+Each concern stays in its own layer and composes cleanly.

-Confirm tool arguments, approve sensitive actions, or hand execution off to an external system mid-run.
-The agent pauses, waits, and resumes from exactly where it stopped — no scaffolding required.
+Confirm tool arguments, approve sensitive actions, or hand off mid-run to an external system.
+The agent pauses and resumes exactly where it stopped — no scaffolding.

-If you are still evaluating whether to migrate, the Changelog breaks down every change with a Migration Guide (must-do vs. recommended) and a What’s New section — enough to plan an upgrade end-to-end.
+If you are still evaluating whether to migrate, the V1 Migration Guide breaks down every change with a Migration Guide (must-do vs. recommended) and a What’s New section — enough to plan an upgrade end-to-end.
+For per-version changes, see Release Notes.